 A. Generally, it takes students around one month to study the course book, however, you may take as much time as you need, until you feel confident enough, to take the exam.

-Q. Are The TESOL University certificates and courses, recognized by employers and governments around the world?
+Q. Are your courses, and certification recognised by employers and governments around the world?

-A. All our courses and certificates are recognized worldwide, by employers and government agencies.
+A. There is no valid reason why our courses and certification should not recognised worldwide, by employers and government agencies.
+We have international accreditation for all our courses and certification.
 We pride ourselves on the quality of the courses that we provide to students.
-These courses and exams are above the industry standard.
+Our courses and are above the industry standard.